Keeping Patients Safe

 Modified food textures such as puree, mechanical and the dysphagia level diets are ordered because a patient has a risk of choking.
 A patient ingesting the wrong consistency of liquids has resulted in aspiration pneumonia, and a subsequent transfer to the ICU.
 As we talk about High Risk meals in this post, we are referring to all food allergy and modified texture diet restrictions.

-So how many people have food allergies in the US?
+How many people have allergies in the United States?

 Believe it or not, there are an estimated 15 million Americans who have a food allergy.
 That is equivalent to taking the number of people who can fit in the Met Life Football Stadium… the largest NFL stadium in the US … and multiplying it by 181.